Franz-Josef-Danner/tracking/README.md

 allowing difficult frames to be tracked with progressively larger or smaller areas without exceeding this limit.

-If the search finds the same frame twenty times in a row, the cycle stops automatically to avoid endless attempts.
+If the search finds the same frame twenty times in a row, the cycle jumps ahead by one frame instead of stopping, ensuring tracking continues without manual intervention.

 ## Standalone Cleanup Script